 Keep your information in a safe place.
 A basement wouldn’t be the best choice.
 Moisture or water from a leaking basement could damage old photos, books, or documents.
 I keep mine in a closet and assessable.

 Leave directions of what you would like to happen with your research and old photos, if you were to pass on.
 Try to find a family member that would preserve it and pass it down to other generations.
 If you don’t have anyone to pass it on to, consider leaving it to the local historical society or library where your ancestors once lived.

 Refer to the Internet.
 The Internet is a great source to refer to when doing family tree research.
 You will be amazed at what type of Information you will find posted on the Internet.
 Link to Good Genealogy sites.

-Mailing lists on the Internet is a great tool to use to collaborate with other genealogist.
+Mailing lists on the Internet is a great tool to use to collaborate with other genealogists.
 Most genealogists love helping other genealogists.
-To me it’s like finding a new jig-saw puzzle that needs help being pieced back together.
+To me, it’s like finding a new jigsaw puzzle that needs help being pieced back together.
 Mailing lists are made up of groups of people who all have joined together to research the same region or name.
 When you send out an email to the group everyone receives it.
 Many have access to databases and books.
 When you send out an email asking for help, chances are you will receive a good response.
 Signing up on a mailing list is very easy.
 Search Google or any other search engine by typing in “mailing list” and “the topic” you would like to research.
 For example, I belong to the Dearborn County, Indiana mailing list.
 I would simply search for a “Dearborn county mailing list.”

 Before sending a request for a record look-up, call where you are submitting the request.
 They will tell you how to address your request, the processing fee, and the information required for the search.